quentinnuk/colossal-cave-basic/README.md

 # colossal-cave-basic
 Colossal Cave adventure in HP BASIC

+"In 1978, Chris Eisnaugle and Dan Blumenfeld, both high school students at the time, replicated the entire 350-point version of the game by coding a functional equivalent in HP Time-Shared BASIC for a Hewlett-Packard 2000C minicomputer."

 This port requires HP2000 Access BASIC

 ADVENT is the start program for Colossal Cave Adventure